-A minimum of three (3) professional and/or academic letters of reference must be received by PharmCAS by March 1.
+A minimum of two (2) professional and/or academic letters of reference must be received by PharmCAS by March 1.

 We do not accept letters from the following: teaching assistants, politicians, friends, family members, co-workers or clergy.